Skip to main content

 Autism (ASD) assessment & therapy

-A neurodivergence-affirming assessment process
+Neurodivergence-affirming assessment process

 What’s involved

-The components of an autism assessment
+Components of an autism assessment

 Clinical interview

-ADOS-2 (Module selected for your age & profile)
+ADOS-2 (module selected for age and profile)

 Developmental history

-Rating scales & collateral
+Rating scales and collateral information

-Written report with clear recommendations
+Written report with recommendations

 What sessions cost